-- A Fittings and Contents Form - Known as the TA10 Form, this should outline what the seller is willing to include in the sale.
+- A Fittings and Contents Form - Known as the TA10 Form, this should outline what fixtures and fittings the seller is including in the sale.
 For example, a seller may be willing to leave behind the fridge or furniture.
 The seller must leave everything stated in this form and cannot take or leave behind any belongings not already cleared in this document.

 - A Leasehold Information Form - Also called a TA7 Form, if you’re buying a leasehold home such as a flat or apartment, you will require this form to explain all the factors and responsibilities that come with purchasing the property.
 It will explain the amount of ground rent and maintenance fees the occupant is expected to pay and will contain the contact details of the freeholder or management company.

 One of the main roles a conveyancer will have is keeping their client up-to-date on how the process is progressing.
 They should keep a clear line of communication and answer any questions or queries they may have.
 Transactions with long property chains will often be delayed, meaning communication will be even more essential.

 According to data from Quick Move Now, over 43% of house sales fell through in 2020, with the top reason being that the buyer pulled out of the sale.
 In 2019, 9.09% of sales failed due to a break in the property chain.
 It is problems such as these that you must be made immediately aware of by your conveyancer.

 To ensure progress continues, your conveyancing solicitor will thoroughly go through all the paperwork involved in the sale.
 They will also raise any questions or queries they have with the conveyancer acting on behalf of the other party involved.
 From questionable Flood Risk Report results to discrepancies in the Deeds, they will handle everything.